Black Student Association Constitution

 I. Black Student Association (BSA)

 II.
-The BSA has four main missions:
+The BSA has three main missions:

-d.
+c.
 To encourage cultural identity

 Article II: Membership